 UXO risk mitigation strategy for UK constructor

-SafeLane Global was the principal site contractor for a leading UK constructor on a former MoD site.
+SafeLane delivered a comprehensive unexploded ordnance (UXO) risk mitigation strategy for a UK constructor working on a former MoD site.

 A new housing development was proposed on the site of a former Central Armaments Depot in the UK.

 SafeLane Global was employed as the principal site contractor to develop and implement a comprehensive unexploded ordnance (UXO) risk mitigation strategy for the project – which also included ecological surveys, demolition of derelict buildings and ground remediation.

 The site originally opened in 1918 as Britain’s only central armaments depot.
 Post WWI, various types of munitions, including grenades, mortar bombs, artillery shells and containers filled with chemical agents (mustard gas, tear gas and phosgene), were brought to the site from WWI battle areas for disposal.

 The site was also used later as a proving ground for experimental munitions.

 Clearly, considering the foregoing, the site was assessed as high risk from UXO for both conventional and chemical munitions.